 Due diligence is normally carried out through a virtual data room (VDR) into which the relevant requested documentation is uploaded.
 Due diligence procedures also imply a constant question-and-answer process with the management of the target company.
 It is usual for due diligence procedures to be co-ordinated by a corporate finance team.

 The scope of due diligence usually depends on the size and industry of the target, as well as on the type of purchaser, who may demand a wide spectrum of due diligence, ranging from narrow-scoped to full and comprehensive.
 PE funds generally request the full scope of due diligence, including:

-Due diligence areas which are not very common but are increasingly being included in the due diligence scope are: compliance, corporate social responsibility (ESG) and cybersecurity.
+Due diligence areas which are not very common but are increasingly being included in the scope of due diligence are compliance, corporate social responsibility, ESG and cybersecurity.

 Contingencies Identified in Financial, Tax and Labour Due Diligence

 In so far as they typically include an estimated amount per contingency, these contingencies are typically addressed through: